EmilieFacon/Bachelor-Dissertation/README.md

-# Bachelor-Dissertation
+# STATA Project: Bachelor's Dissertation
-This repository contains my Bachelor Dissertation, which analyses trends in intergenerational educational mobility in France.
+This repository contains my Bachelor's Dissertation, which analyses trends in intergenerational educational mobility in France.
 The analysis was done in STATA.